 If your use of Amazon Lex relates to a website, program, or other application that is directed in whole or in part, to children under age 13, you must obtain any required verifiable parental consent under COPPA.
 For information regarding the use of Amazon Lex in connection with websites, programs, or other applications that are directed or targeted, in whole or in part, to children under age 13, see the Amazon Lex FAQ.

-in the childDirected
+true or false in the childDirected field.
+By

-field, you confirm that your use of Amazon
+specifying true in the childDirected field, you confirm that your use of Amazon

 Lex is related to a website, program, or other application that is directed or targeted, in whole

 or in part, to children under age 13 and subject to COPPA.
-By specifying false
+By specifying false in the

-field, you confirm that your use of Amazon Lex is not related to a
+childDirected field, you confirm that your use of Amazon Lex is not related to a

 website, program, or other application that is directed or targeted, in whole or in part, to children